Skip to main content

-Well Water Testing Services in North Carolina
+Well Water Testing services in North Carolina

-181 licensed providers across 71 counties
+177 licensed providers across 72 counties

 North Carolina does not require ongoing well water testing for existing private wells, but NCDENR recommends annual testing for bacteria (total coliform and E. coli) and nitrates at a minimum.
 County environmental health departments can direct homeowners to certified labs, and many offer low-cost basic screening panels.
 New well construction requires an initial water quality test before the well permit is finalized.